bmeurant/technical-docs/software-architecture/architectural-principles/boundaries.md

 The concept of boundaries is central to many other architectural principles:

 -   **[[hexagonal|Hexagonal Architecture (Ports & Adapters)]]:** This pattern is explicitly about defining a clear boundary around the application core.
 The "ports" are the interfaces that define this boundary.
 -   **[[policies-details|Policies vs. Details]]:** Boundaries are what separate high-level policies from low-level details.
-The boundary crossing is where data is transformed from a format convenient for the details (e.g., a database row) to a format convenient for the policy (e.g., a domain entity).
+The boundary crossing is where data is transformed from a format convenient for the details (e.g., a [[software-architecture/databases/|database]] row) to a format convenient for the policy (e.g., a domain entity).
 -   **[[cohesion-coupling|Low Coupling]]:** The primary goal of a boundary is to achieve low coupling.
 -   **[[design-by-contract|Design by Contract]]:** A contract formally defines the obligations and guarantees for any interaction that crosses a boundary.
 -   **[[service-mesh|Service Mesh]]:** In a microservices architecture, a service mesh is a dedicated infrastructure layer for managing communication and enforcing rules across physical service boundaries.